85°F Knoxville

 Incident

-no room for swap ···· can't expand page file
+• no room for swap: Windows can't expand the page file when RAM is full

-no room for temp ···· apps crash on write
+• no room for temp files: applications crash when they can't write temp data

-Needed something that scans fast, runs silently via RMM, returns actionable output to logs without any user interaction.
+We needed something that could scan fast, run silently via RMM, and dump actionable output to the RMM logs without any user interaction.

-Script that downloads gdu (fast Go-based disk analyzer) on-demand, runs parallel scan, outputs largest directories to RMM logs.
-No pre-installation, no user interaction, results in 30-60 seconds.
+Built a script that downloads gdu (a fast Go-based disk analyzer) on-demand, runs a parallel scan, and outputs the largest directories to the RMM log.
+No pre-installation, no user interaction, results in 30 to 60 seconds.

 $ErrorActionPreference = 'Stop'